Azure/data-api-builder/docs/authentication-azure-ad.md

 1. [Configure AZ CLI to get an authentication token](#configure-az-cli-to-get-an-authentication-token)

-Now that you have a way to get an valid JWT token, you can use it call a Data API Builder endpoint:
+Now that you have a way to get a valid JWT token, you can use it to call a Data API Builder endpoint:

 1. [Update Data API Builder configuration file](#update-data-api-builder-configuration-file)
 1. [Send authenticated request to Data API Builder](#send-authenticated-request-to-data-api-builder)

-You may prefer to use a third party application like PostMan to send authenticated request to Data API Builder:
+If you prefer to use a third party application like PostMan to send authenticated request to Data API Builder, follow these steps:

 1. [Create Postman Client App Registration](#create-postman-client-app-registration)
 1. [Postman Configuration](#postman-configuration)